This Blog Is Republishing All the Animal Welfare Records the USDA Deleted

 We have permits for all kinds of things that sound icky and salacious.
 If someone read the reports they might think, "Wait, something bad is going on here- why are they doing this?
 Let's follow the trail and find out what they are doing!"

 They would be very disappointed to find out what is really going on- that it is all part of 'normal' business.
-That the icky sounding stuff would be absolutely pedestrian if you
+That the icky sounding stuff would be absolutely pedestrian if you understood it.

+APHIS is a prettyboring place once you get over the idea of 'quarantine'.
+My guess is that these records would be boring at first glance, andpretty much just spreadsheet data regardingregular inspections once you have an understanding of what they are doing.

-Alternative facts (Score:1)
+Alternative facts (Score:3, Insightful)